In The News: 2019 Ethics & Compliance Year in Review

 Conflicts of Interest

 Fair dealing issues tend to get addressed at the state or municipal level and through self-regulatory programs, such as the Better Business Bureau’s complaint resolution process.
-This past year, some leading headlines included the following:
+This past year, some top headlines included the following:

 - Hotel online booking sites using misleading sales practices